MohammadM01/Siman_Says_Game/README.md

 # 🎮 Simon Says Game

-> ✨ **A game of light, a test of mind,
+> 🔮 "Patterns flash and memories test,
-> One wrong step, you’re left behind.
+> Only the sharpest pass the quest.
-> Level up or start anew —
+> So rise, react, and don’t delay —
-> The colors wait.
-It’s up to you.**
+> Simon is watching.
+Ready to play?

 <p align="center">
   <img src="https://img.shields.io/badge/Status-Completed-brightgreen?style=flat-square" />